 |Other tough gilled mushrooms to consider that are not related to the polypores are Leucopaxillus.|

 Lentinellus - also with serrated (usually decurrent) gills, but these mushrooms are soft and related to Russula and Lactarius, which makes them not actually gilled mushrooms in the strict sense.
-They too may have slightly eccentric stems.
+The stems are either absent, eccentric or fused together.
+The stems are never thicker than 5mm (unlike Neolentinus..
 They are generally smaller (<5cm) but some are larger.
 All are uncommon.
 Their spores also have amyloid warts (darkening in iodine).